Find cheap flights to Turkey

-- Turkey is pretty warm all year round making it an excellent candidate for a last-minute, winter sun holiday.
-As the colder months are out of peak time, you're almost guaranteed cheap flights.
+- Turkey is relatively warm all year round, making it an excellent candidate for a last minute winter sun holiday.
+As the colder months are out of peak tourist season, you're almost guaranteed cheap flights.

 - You'll most likely fly into Turkey's main holiday airports in Dalaman, Antalya, or Bodrum.
-There are many airlines, flying from across the UK, so you'll have your pick on where to travel from.
+There are many airlines flying from across the UK to Turkey, so you'll have your pick on where to travel from.